Nexfinity/CakeyBot-Wiki/changelists/changelist-2025.md

 ## Fixed
 * The `/selfrole add` command now has proper validation for maximum added roles
 * Fixed an issue where high-low games could be played by other users.
+* Fixed `/animequote` not returning any results
+* Fixed a visual bug on `/eco high-or-low` where it would always show 5 on the first stage but would select a random number behind the scenes.
+(The first stage is no longer randomized)

 ## Changed
 * Reformatted the `/eco shop` command to look nicer and be easier to navigate.